 This time, Dax traveled northeast to Asiskraatsa to compare and contrast monastic Dragonborn versus monastic Aarakocra.
 Here, he spent six years practicing medicine, and in his downtime, learning basic herbalism and eventually, nearing the end of his stay, becoming familiar with the finer points of this practice.
 He left Asiskraatsa with a knowledge of herbalism that would only grow as he traveled.

 Traveling south to Boslik, Dax traveled and learned at the same time.
-Because of his voracious appetite for learning, Dax spent almost too much time studying the Gnomes and their little machines.
+Because of his voracious appetite for learning, Dax spent three years; too much of which was focused studying the Gnomes and their little machines.
 After becoming ill because of stress and lack of sleep, Dax decided it was in his best interest that he left and went south to Balmanty.
-Here, he again went from place to place healing and protecting the innocents, and even a trio of bandits that after having been roughed up by Dax, were healed and taken care of thanks to him.
-After being invited for a drink by these bandits, Dax joined the Boar’s Head Adventuring Party for protection and comradery during his journey.
+Here, he again went from place to place healing and protecting the innocents, and even made a stop into the capital, Choswin, for a forbidden romantic evening with the queen, Bryony Brightbellows.
+After a good evening with Dax, Bryony sadly watched the dreamy Kalashtar depart.
+Dax then started on the road to Cavanry.
+Here, he faced a trio of bandits that attempted to mug him.
+Instead, he shortly dispatched them, healed their wounds, and was invited to share a drink on them.
+After this strange altercation, Dax joined the Boar’s Head Heroing Company for protection and comradery during his journey.